piadi-su/ash-wm/readme.md

 ## Features

-- ash-wm use Dwindle as the main layout
+- ash-wm use Dwindle as it's main tyling layout
 - it commpact with is ~1600
 - uses just ~4mb of ram

 ## config
-for configuring ash-wm you are going to use the config.h header file
+To configure keys, commands, and behavior, edit the config.h header file before compiling.

 ## installation